TheCleverDire/McDire/README.md

-MCGalaxy Classic
+MCDire Classic
 ===============

-MCGalaxy is a **ClassiCube Server Software** based on MCForge, which is in turn based on MCLawl.
+MCGalaxy is a **ClassiCube Server Software** based on MCGalaxy , which is in turn based on MCForge & MCLawl.

 Pull requests are welcomed, but will be merged in at our own discretion.
 For more information, visit [our wiki](https://github.com/UnknownShadow200/MCGalaxy/wiki).

-Download the latest MCGalaxy release [from here](https://github.com/UnknownShadow200/MCGalaxy/releases)
+Download the latest MCGalaxy release [from here](https://github.com/TheCleverDire/MCDire/releases)

 Copyright/License
 -----------------